 Health insurance: the two-word phrase guaranteed to spark confusion, fear, and a desire to change the subject.
 Lots of Americans are confused about health insurance plans and more than 30 percent have avoided or postponed care because of costs.

 Yep.
-And open enrollment for ACA marketplaces started on November 1st.
 Whether you’re getting your insurance from an ACA marketplace or through your employer, spooky season is over.
 It’s time to take the fear out of picking a health insurance plan.

 First, get your dictionary ready for this journey.
 As you’re picking a plan, these terms might pop up: